aelliott/expressioneditor/README.txt

 [2.2] WINDOWS

-Since there is currently no Windows installed for Expression Editor you will need to compile it as in Linux, there are several methods for this but I recommend you fetch the Qt4.6+ SDK and open expressioneditor.pro in QtCreator, and then select build.
+Since there is currently no Windows installer for Expression Editor you will need to compile it as in Linux, there are several methods for this but I recommend you fetch the Qt4.6+ SDK and open expressioneditor.pro in QtCreator, and then select build.